LPGUEI/react-gomoku/README.md

 ## Gomoku

-Gomoku is a five-in-a-row game with a 19 x 19 board.
+A five-in-a-row game with a 19 x 19 board.
 Black plays first, and then white.
 The winner will be the first player to form an unbroken chain of five stones horizontally, vertically, or diagonally.

 - A React game with hooks